After experimenting, I have come to the

 louder slightly deeper noise.

-The plastic against the chain creates a much much deeper sound – almost a clicking or a tapping.
+plastic against the chain creates a much much deeper sound – almost a clicking

 or tingling sound.